 #1.
-Coordinate entry for Racine CoC covers 100 percent of the CoC's geographic area.
+Coordinated entry for the Racine CoC covers 100 percent of the CoC's geographic area.
 All CoC-funded organizations are required, through MOUs, to use Coordinated Entry (CE).

 #2 We utilize HMIS data and the VI-SPDAT to gather client information from all individuals accessing emergency homeless projects, whether through street outreach (SO) or through a shelter.
-Training is provided when on-boarding new staff, and annually to provide updates on changes to the elements utilized and why we are using the ones we have selected.
+We adopted additional COVID assessment questions which are part of the assessment currently.

-#3 All CoC-funded projects are required by MOU to use Coordinated entry. send Case Managers (CM) twice a month to Case Staffing meetings and attend HMIS committee meetings bi-monthly.
+#3 All CoC-funded projects are required by MOU to use Coordinated entry, send Case Managers (CM) twice a month to Case Staffing meetings and attend HMIS committee meetings bi-monthly.
 CMs and the HMIS Coordinator meet twice a month for case staffing.
 CMs discuss feedback from clients and address any concerns related to the CE process.
 HMIS Committee meets bi-monthly and discusses any concerns expressed by CM at Case Staffing meetings.
 Racine CoC partners with NAMI, the McKinney-Vento liaison of the largest school district, the Manager of Housing & Community Development, the City of Racine Fair Housing, Neighborhood Services Division, and while they do not directly utilize CE, they do provide feedback on how specific questions may be interpreted by subpopulations.
 This was particularly helpful with restructuring our priorities to include elements that sought to eliminate racial bias, economic biases, and household burdens directly and indirectly caused by COVID.
 Organizations such as our youth shelter and our veteran's projects regularly participate in reviewing the coordinated entry process.
 We reviewed with our youth providers in early 2021 and veteran providers in early 2022.

+1D-9a.
 Program Participant-Centered Approach to Centralized or Coordinated Entry.
 NOFO Section VII.B.1.p.
-Describe in the field below how your CoC's coordinated entry system: reaches people who are least likely to apply for homeless assistance in the absence of special outreach; prioritizes people most in need of assistance; ensures people most in need of assistance receive permanent housing in a timely manner, consistent with their preferences; and takes steps to reduce burdens on people using coordinated entry.
-Centralized or Coordinated Entry.
-NOFO Section VII.B.1.p.
-Describe in the field below how your CoC's coordinated entry system: reaches people who are least likely to apply for homeless assistance in the absence of special outreach; prioritizes people most in need of assistance; ensures people most in need of assistance receive permanent housing in a timely manner, consistent with their preferences; and takes steps to reduce burdens on people using
+Describe in the field below how your CoC's coordinated entry system: 1. reaches people who are least likely to apply for homeless assistance in the absence of special outreach; 2. prioritizes people most in need of assistance; 3. ensures people most in need of assistance receive permanent housing in a timely manner, consistent with their preferences; and 4. takes steps to reduce burdens on people using coordinated entry.